 4. Boat Ride

 Get on a boat for a thorough ride and explore India’s second-largest Mangrove forest in the Coringa Wildlife Sanctuary.
 One may capture the enthralling scenic beauty of the place and can freeze that in one’s camera forever.

-By Road.
-Traveling by road is a tiring task but not for the driving enthusiasts and if you wish to travel to the sanctuary by your own vehicle then here is a quick piece of information that will help you plan the itinerary.
-From Delhi, Mumbai, Kolkata and Bengaluru one has to cover a distance of approx. 1,800km, 1,200km, 1,000km and 900km respectively.
+Traveling by road is a tiring task but not for the driving enthusiasts and if you wish to travel to the sanctuary by your own vehicle then here is a quick piece of information that will help you plan the itinerary from nearby cities.

-By Rail.
 Kakinada railway station is the nearest railway station to reach Coringa Wildlife sanctuary.
 The railway station is just 15km away from the sanctuary and one may take a taxi to cover this distance.
 Goutami Express, Cocanada Express, and Circar Express are the popular trains in which one may make the reservation.
-Apart from these trains, one may travel via other trains as well that arrive from other metro cities of the country like Pune, Mumbai, Bengaluru, Delhi, Lucknow, Kolkata, etc.
+Listed below are some other trains that you may consider if arriving from the metro or the nearby cities.

-By Air.
 Rajahmundry Airport is the nearest airport to the sanctuary.
 From the airport, one has to travel a distance of 70km to reach the sanctuary which one may cover by a public bus or taxi.
 Rajahmundry airport receives connecting flights from Visakhapatnam airport.
-There are regular flights from Nagpur, Hyderabad, Pune, Mumbai, Bengaluru, and Delhi.
+IndiGo airlines run direct flights from Bengaluru, Visakhapatnam, and Chennai to Rajahmundry Airport.